Eleni Gabre-Madhin: Awards

 In 2010, Eleni was named Ethiopian Person of the Year for the 2002 Ethiopian year.
 Eleni was listed as one of the 50 Women Shaping Africa in 2011.

-In 2012, Eleni was awarded the Yara Laurate Prize from the Norwegian fertilizer manufacturer Yara International for her outstanding contributions to sustainable food production and distribution with socio-economic impact.
-Previous recipients of the prize include former prime minister of Ethiopia Meles Zenawi.
+In 2012, Eleni was awarded the Africa Food Prize (formerly Yara Prize) from the Norwegian fertilizer manufacturer Yara International for her outstanding contributions to sustainable food production and distribution with socio-economic impact.
 That same year, she was recognized as one of New African Magazine's 100 Most Influential Africans, won the African Banker Icon Award, and invited to the G8 Summit at Camp David.

-She was granted The Power with Purpose Award from Devex and McKinnsey in 2016.
+She was granted The Power with Purpose Award from Devex and McKinsey in 2016.

-Formerly, Eleni Gabre-Madhin received an honorary doctorate, in 2013, from the University of Gondar in Ethiopia.
-However, later in November 2021, the University of Gondar revoked the Honorary Doctorate of Eleni Gabre-Madhin in relation to her involved clandestine video meeting aimed at toppling the democratically elected government of Ethiopia.